GetToThe-Cloud/AzureDocumenter/azurevirtualdesktop-inventory/README.md

 3. PDF will download automatically as `AVD-WAF-Assessment-YYYY-MM-DD.pdf`

 **PDF Contents:**
-- Complete inventory documentation
+- Complete inventory documentation with report version number
 - Detailed tables with filtering and formatting
 - Color-coded status indicators
 - Professional layout suitable for documentation and audits
-- Attribution footer with creation details
+- Attribution footer with creation details and version information

+> **Note**: The report version is displayed in the web interface footer and included on the PDF cover page.

 ## 🏗️ Architecture